All the best posts I’ve written on this blog have one thing in common.

 And I subsequently saw this:

-And I began to read about the fallout of Ivanka posting a glitzy picture of herself going to a fucking party celebrating Robert E. Lee‘s birthday.
+And I began to read about the fallout of Ivanka posting a glitzy picture of herself going to a freaking party celebrating Robert E. Lee‘s birthday.

 And I cried.